What is developmental delay?

 Neuro Developmental Therapy (NDT)

-Another technique used in physiotherapy to increase range of motion and mobility is hydrotherapy.
+Hydrotherapy can be a great way to increase range of motion and mobility.
 In hydrotherapy, exercises take place in the water with your child’s body weight supported.

 For further information on how our team of physiotherapists can support children with developmental delay, visit our physio page, call us on 1800 XAVIER or email email@example.com.
 We currently* have availability for physiotherapy appointments throughout Brisbane and the greater Brisbane area (including Logan, Ipswich and North Lakes).